-Later, the Supreme Court revoking the verdict of Biratnagar Court, convicted Ojha on charge on sexually abusing the minor girls and human trafficking and sentenced him to 10 years in prison.
+Later, the Supreme Court revoked the verdict of Biratnagar Court, convicted Ojha on the charge on sexually abusing the minor girls and human trafficking and sentenced him to 10 years in prison.

 The SC had ruled that Ojha had taken photographs and videos of sexual activities with the minor girls and posted them on various websites to make money and blackmailed the victims to have sexual intercourse.